It's Ok to Change Your Image

 It occurred to me recently that I might be confusing my clients, friends, and followers because I frequently change up my image and persona depending on what situation I am in.
 I like to display different images and personas in my personal and professional life and also when I post on social media.
 My explanation for doing so goes like this:

 I hope my blog will encourage you to try on some different images and personas.
 We are more than the sum of our parts.
 I would also like to encourage you to think about working with Jennifer Grant International.
 There is no problem too big or too small that I can’t help you with.
-You can ask me to show up as any of the images or personas I have shared with you.
-If it happens to be the mermaid, just be prepared to meet me by the water as I can’t stay on land too long.

 Photo credit: Bonnie Donovan from Bonne Belle Photography